-- To implement lightweight console applications on the XAFARI platform (applications which support all the necessary infrastructure of Xafari applications, including the availability of the model and the database).
+- Implement lightweight console applications on XAFARI platform (applications which support all necessary infrastructure of Xafari applications, including the availability of the model and the database).
 Moreover, these applications do not require a graphical user interface, which in turn would help to avoid loading and initializing of the GUI components.

-- To implement the infrastructure which enables to describe the function (command) of any XAF module in a uniform way.
+- Implement the infrastructure, which enables to describe the function (command) of any XAF module in a uniform way.

-- To create a command-line utility that allows executing the commands given by arbitrary user-defined XAF modules.
+- Create a command-line utility that allows executing the commands given by arbitrary user-defined XAF modules.

-- As a part of the utility, to implement flexible adjustment mechanisms of the authentication subsystem.
+- As a part of the utility, implement flexible adjustment mechanisms of the authentication subsystem.